-Building from a core in applied statistics, the Master of Science in Analytics provides students with advanced analytical training, developing the ability to draw insights from big data.
-The curriculum offers a thorough exploration of state-of-the-art data-gathering tools, methods, and analytics.
+Building from a core in applied statistics, the Master of Science in Analytics (MScA) provides students with advanced analytical training to develop the ability to draw insights from big data and build automated artificial intelligence systems.

-Spring: February start.
+Spring: February start (part-time only)

-Two or more years of work experience
+A typical MScA student has two or more years of work experience.

-Gleacher Center, downtown Chicago
+NBC Tower, downtown Chicago

 Find more info on our tuition page ›